-Last year, we started the process of renovation our very outdated kitchen.
-We have laminate counter tops, an aluminum sink, vinyl flooring, and the most awful bathroom light fixture above the sink.
+Last year, we started the process of renovating our very outdated kitchen.
+We had laminate countertops, an aluminum sink, vinyl flooring, and the most awful bathroom light fixture above the sink.
 Today, we have hardware floors, quartz counter tops, IKEA Domsjo double bowl farmhouse sink, new hardware on the cabinets, and a fresh coat of paint.
-Red on the see how we gave our 20th century kitchen a modern farmhouse update from beginning to end.
+Read on the see how we gave our 20th-century kitchen a modern farmhouse update from beginning to end.

 See what our 20th century home looked like before we renovated it and what we did to give it a farmhouse style makeover.

 We also ripped up the blue carpet that was on the stairs and the entire upper level and refinished the wood floors.
 So, although those simple changes made a dramatic improvement in our home, we have never actually done an official renovation.

 Well, I can finally say we changed that!

 First, for our farmhouse kitchen renovation, we replaced the cheap aluminum sink for a heavy-duty ceramic apron front farmhouse sink from Ikea and we also traded out the laminate counters for light-colored stone tops.

 We riped up the laminate tile and backing board to expose the original hardwood floors that are installed throughout the rest of the house.

 Our refrigerator currently stands alone against a wall since, apparently, the average person didn’t own one when our house was built nearly 100 years ago.
 Someday, we will be adding shelving around our refrigerator so it looks more intentional and less like an afterthought.